saqlaink/CKS/New/Mock1.md

 Self-access: ✓ ALLOWED (correct)
 Egress: ✓ ALLOWED (correct)

 🎉 NETWORK POLICY IS WORKING CORRECTLY! 🎉

-All traffic is being allowed/blocked as specified in the policy.
+5️⃣ RBAC Restriction for ci-bot Service Account
+Task

-5. A service account named ci-bot in the ci-cd namespace has been granted excessive permissions that could potentially enable it to create cluster-admin bindings.
+A service account named ci-bot in the ci-cd namespace has been granted excessive permissions that could potentially enable it to create cluster-admin bindings.

 Your task is to modify the RBAC configuration as follows:

 Prevent the ci-bot service account from binding to any role that has "admin" or "cluster-admin" in its name.

 Ensure that the service account retains its current permissions within the ci-cd namespace.

 Apply this restriction broadly across the entire cluster.

 To achieve this, it may be necessary to delete and recreate the existing role binding with the appropriate restrictions.

 Solution
 Service Account Restriction Solution

 The current ClusterRole ci-bot-role permits the service account to create and modify role bindings, which poses a risk of privilege escalation.

-Solution:
+Solution Steps

-Remove the overly permissive ClusterRole: kubectl delete clusterrole ci-bot-role
+Remove the overly permissive ClusterRole:

+kubectl delete clusterrole ci-bot-role

 Create a restricted ClusterRole that omits binding creation permissions:

 apiVersion: rbac.authorization.k8s.io/v1
 kind: ClusterRole
 metadata: